hymccord/ReadySetTarkov/README.md

 ## Usage

-Download the latest [release][latest-release].
+Download the latest [release](https://www.github.com/InKahootz/ReadySetTarkov/releases/latest/download/ReadySetTarkov.zip).
 Extract the zip.
 Run the executable.
 You can confirm it's running by looking for the red icon in the tray.
 Right click to see options.

 Nothing is required as a prerequisite to run as it's a self-contained .NET 5 application.
 This is also why the executable is a bit on the larger side for a relatively simple app.